Capture of La Boisselle: 2 July

 By dawn the 9th Cheshires of the 58th Brigade (Brigadier-General A. J. W. Dowell) had arrived at Schwabenhöhe and relieved the 34th Division troops.
 An attack by the 58th Brigade only was ordered for 4:00 p.m. as the 57th Brigade was still moving up.
-The German defenders had ceased firing and supplies were easily moved across no man's land to the two footholds and two companies of the 7th East Lancs of the 56th Brigade (Brigadier-General F. G. M. Rowley) were put under the command of the 34th Division, to attack Sausage Redoubt.
+The German defenders had ceased firing and supplies were easily moved across no man's land to the two footholds and two companies of the 7th East Lancs of the 56th Brigade (Brigadier-General Frederick Rowley) were put under the command of the 34th Division, to attack Sausage Redoubt.
 At 5:10 a.m. the 26th Reserve Division headquarters ordered that Reserve Infantry Regiment 110 was to retire through La Boisselle and that Ovillers was to be held to the last man.
-The companies advanced across 500 yd of no man's land in the afternoon and bombed into the redoubt.
+The British companies advanced across 500 yd of no man's land in the afternoon and bombed into the redoubt.

-The attackers then carried on to trenches beyond and consolidated a line about 1000 yd wide, having taken 58 prisoners.
+The attackers carried on to trenches beyond and consolidated a line about 1000 yd wide, having taken 58 prisoners.
 As a ruse, the 58th Brigade attack was preceded by a bombardment on Ovillers from 3:30–4:00 p.m. and a smoke screen released at zero hour.
 The deception succeeded and German artillery fired on Ovillers but not La Boisselle, where a frontal attack was made by the 6th Battalion, Wiltshire Regiment and the 9th Royal Welch Fusiliers (9th RWF).
 The attackers got across no man's land and captured the German front line trench with few casualties and the rest of the 9th Cheshire attacked on the right.
 As the Germans recovered from the surprise, resistance increased and the British systematically searched for and bombed the German underground shelters.
 The area was visible from the British lines and artillery support enabled the infantry to occupy the west end of the village by 9:00 p.m. and dig in near the church.